 I am a fine art photographer living in Northern Virginia.
 The last three decades of my life were focused afar.
 Living and working on international development sensitized me to the uncommon beauty, singular gestures and compelling structures that those inured to a local place tend to overlook.
 My focus is on exploring the prodigy of natural and urban landscapes, and the people and cultures that breathe activity and uniqueness into the places they live.

 My imagery is an eclectic mix, informed by an itinerant life.
 The camera mirrors my restlessness.
-My lens wanders through nature’s shadows into city streets and introduces the diverse creatures and characters that fill them.
+My lens wanders through nature’s shadows into city streets and introduces the diverse characters that fill them.
 I try to portray an intimacy in subjects that invites viewers into the frame to connect and reflect.

 Most of my images are color, reflecting the way most people see the world.
 My color-blindness allows me to see how color sometimes distracts from the light, texture, or reality better conveyed in black and white.
 So expect both.

 My images have garnered recognition in multiple juried exhibitions and publications including the Art League Gallery in Alexandria, ArtSpace Herndon, Falls Church Gallery, the Hill Center Gallery (DC), the Maryland Federation of Art Circle Gallery (Annapolis), PhotoPlace Gallery (Middlebury, VT), the SE Center for Photography (Greenville, SC), and the International Photographic Society of the World Bank and IMF.

 I am making up for lost time—and recognize I have no time to lose.